 On Day 6 you sail to Isla de Vieques, which is like the Caribbean of the past: tranquil, lush, un-crowded, with natural beauty all around.
 The reason for this unspoiled beauty?
 Under US military control from 1941 until 2003, Vieques has remained relatively untouched by development and tourism.
 And, the island has the largest natural wildlife refuge in the Caribbean covering 3100 acres.

 In Vieques, you cannot miss “Mosquito Bay”, considered the world’s largest and brightest bioluminescent bay.
-The luminescence is caused by micro-organisms (dinoflagellates) that dart away from boats, leaving eerie neon-blue trails of phosphorescence.
-Kayaking through these amazing waters is an experience not to be missed!
+Micro-organisms (dinoflagellates) create the luminescence by darting away from boats, leaving eerie neon-blue trails of phosphorescence.
+Don’t miss the chance to kayak through these amazing waters!

 For you history buffs, the Fortin Conde de Mirasol is certainly worth visiting.
-Built between 1845 and 1855, “El Fortin” (The fort) is the best place to learn about the island’s history and culture.
-The building was restored and it now houses a museum of Viequense art and the history of people dating back to the indigenous times.
+Built between 1845 and 1855, ‘El Fortin’ is the ideal place to learn about the island’s history and culture.
+Restored, it now houses a museum of Viequense art and the island’s indigenous history.
 While visiting keep your eyes peeled over the land horizon.
 Vieques is famous for its feral horses that roam free over parts of the island, and you might just see some.
-They are descended from stock originally brought by European colonizers.
+They descend from stock originally brought by European colonizers.

 Another Vieques attraction is stargazing.
-The island is small and only has two small towns, light pollution is low which is the perfect condition for enjoying a sky full of bright stars.
+The small island has two towns and low light pollution, creating ideal conditions for stargazing.
 The dark black cloudless skies paint the perfect background for a fantastic show of stars.
-If you are quiet and listen, the stars twinkle and create a beautiful melody accompanied by the sweet serenading sounds of the Puerto Rican “coquis”.
+When you listen closely, the twinkling stars create a beautiful melody, complemented by the serenading sounds of Puerto Rican coquí frogs.

 As we near our final destination of Fajardo there are many small islands and cays to explore.
 Go for a diving and snorkeling experience at La Cordillera.
 It’s a marine reserve consisting of 12 miles of islets and keys to explore.
 Cayo Icacos provides endless diving, snorkeling, and shelling on the surrounding reefs and secluded beaches.
-Finally, Isla Palominos, a jewel of a tropical island, is the perfect place to anchor to watch your final Caribbean sunset over El Yunque’s rainforest.
+Finally, Isla Palominos is the perfect spot to anchor for your last Caribbean sunset over El Yunque’s rainforest.

 After an active day at sea, Las Croabaos, visitors can hang out in typical restaurants and bars.
-Rosa’s Seafood restaurant” in Puerto Real is a highly recommended spot for traditional Puerto Rican cuisine.
+Rosa’s Seafood Restaurant in Puerto Real is a top choice for traditional Puerto Rican cuisine.
 Grilled fish and lobster are their specialties.

 From the small city of Fajardo, you will transfer to Cabo San Juan Airport and fly home.

-Whether it is deep-sea diving, snorkeling, or on-land sightseeing that interests you most, we will build a Spanish Virgin Islands sailing itinerary that best suits your interests and desires.
+Whether you prefer deep-sea diving, snorkeling, or on-land sightseeing, we’ll create a Spanish Virgin Islands sailing itinerary tailored to your interests.
 This is just a sample of what your yacht charter adventure in the US & Spanish Virgin Islands may look like.
 Furthermore, weather or other outside factors may require your Captain to set an alternative course for the duration of your trip.

 “As the wind blows, so shall the sail”.